Our Kids Future?

 Bicycling is one of the most impactful ways to go Zero Waste and it's fun!
 And it can save you about $6000/year or more vs. owning a car.
 Also along the "Zero" theme, Vision Zero is an international effort to eliminate all traffic fatalities and severe injuries.
 This involves re-engineering transportation facilities and better educating everyone.
 On the facilities side I serve on the Sunnyvale Bicycle and Pedestrian Commission and Caltrans District 4 Bicycle Committee.
 On the education side I am a certified League Cycling Instructor who loves to teach people how to bicycle and do so safely.
 If you are in the San Francisco Bay Area, Bicycle Solutions, one of the companies I work with, has private and group lessons for those who want to learn to ride or ride better.
 I also work with the Silicon Valley Bicycle Coalition, Santa Clara County Public Health Department and others.

-While I have a degree in Chemistry from Harvard and worked in the Harvard Bio Labs, the core of my career was 30+ years of experience building new products and information systems at Harvard, Fidelity, Apple, Adobe, Sun, and Silver Spring Networks.
+While I have a degree in Chemistry from Harvard and worked in the Harvard Bio Labs, the core of my career was 35 years of building new products and information systems at Harvard, Fidelity, Apple, Sun, Adobe, and Silver Spring Networks.
 At the end of 2016 I left high tech to bring my systems analysis and program management expertise to public service and nonprofit environmental projects.

 Thanks for reading and taking care of each other, our kids, and our planet!